basic-account/bowfolio-clone/README.md

 ## Running the project

-Prerequisites: [flutter/flutter command line tools](https://flutter.dev/docs/get-started/install) and a connected Android device/simulator
+Prerequisites: [Flutter/Flutter command line tools](https://flutter.dev/docs/get-started/install) and a connected Android device/simulator.

-*note*: Android studio is not required, simulators however do require a partial download as described on the Flutter install page
+*note*: Android Studio is not required.
+Simulators however do require a partial download as described on the Flutter install page.

 Running the command: `flutter doctor` can assist greatly in finding potential client-side issues.